ivanoats/contentful-jekyll/README.md

 aero login && aero deploy
 ```

-Granted, that was the bare minimum.
-A more robust static site can be built with a tool called [Jekyll](http://jekyllrb.com) Jekyll was released in May 2013.
+Granted, that was, of course, the bare minimum.
+A more robust static site can be built with a tool called [Jekyll](http://jekyllrb.com).
+Jekyll was released in May 2013.
 It is used by thousands, if not tens of thousands of sites.
 It has the most available themes, currently numbering around XXXX.

 ## Getting started with Jekyll